SciTools/iris/docs/iris/src/userguide/saving_iris_cubes.rst

 Caching cubes and cube lists to pickle files
 --------------------------------------------

-It should always be possible to create a temporary cache file containing a cube or cube list using the Python `Pickle <https://docs.python.org/2/library/pickle.html>`_ functionality.
+It should always be possible to create a temporary cache file containing a:class:~`iris.cube.Cube` or :class:~`iris.cube.CubeList` objects using the Python `Pickle <https://docs.python.org/2/library/pickle.html>`_ functionality.
 This can be useful when the cube or cube list has been lazily loaded so the pickle file itself will contain only a reference to the data in the original files.
 In this state writing, and subsequently reading, a pickle file is very fast.

 .. warning::